Hope Awards Logo

 AWARDS

-First place award winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO conference.
+Top Project winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO conference.
 Travel to the conference is the responsibility of the applicant.

-Second place award winners will receive a cash prize of $1,000.
+Honorable Mention winners will receive a cash prize of $1,000.

 SUBMISSION PROCESS